micro-garden/skk-plugin/help/skk.md

     - Direct mode (no conversion)
 - Insert common Japanese punctuation (、 。 ー)
 - Handles small Kana (ぁぃぅ etc.), double consonants (っ), and "ん"
+- Hiragana can be converted to Kanji by using SKK dictionaries
 - Input buffer is shown in the info bar
 - Works in terminal-only environments (no GUI/IME needed)